usds/justice40-tool/docs/data-roadmap.md

-# Data backlog proposal
+# Data roadmap proposal

-This document describes how we setup a "data backlog", which serves several purposes.
+This document describes how we setup a "data roadmap", which serves several purposes.

-The goals of the data backlog are as follows:
+The goals of the data roadmap are as follows:

 * Tracking data sets being considered for inclusion in the Climate and Economic Justice Screening Tool (CEJST), either as a data set that is included in the cumulative impacts score or a reference data set that is not included in the score